Leaked Transcript Indicates Vance Raye & Judge Peter McBrien Enabled Family Law Bar Control of Court in 1991

 "[T]he family law bar, and it was a fairly strong bar here in Sacramento, initiated the concept of a trip to Orange County and San Diego County to pick up some ideas about how their courts were structured.
 And myself and Judge Ridgeway and two family law attorneys made that trip and came back with various ideas of how to restructure the system," McBrien told the CJP.
 Click here to view.

-Sacramento Family Court judges and local, Sacramento Bar
+Sacramento Family Court judges and local, Sacramento Bar Association attorneys openly acknowledge their close relationship. |

 The judge omitted from the story the fact that the trip was initiated by the family law bar, and included two private-sector family law attorneys who took the county-paid tour with McBrien and the late Judge William Ridgeway.
-As the Daily Journal reported
+As the Daily Journal reported:

 "Around 1990, McBrien and a few other Sacramento judges went on a statewide tour of family law courts.
 At the time there were continual postponements of trials.